 - Write down things that are weighing on your mind- Stress happens, but if not dealt with can lead to anxiety which can result in restless night.
 Keep a note pad by your bed and write down anything that may be on your mind, try to create a stress-free sleep environment.

 - Include physical activity into your schedule-As mentioned above priorities such as fitness and nutrition are looked at as priority; however, a lack of sleep can cause a lack of activity.
+You can try walking around for 30 minutes prior to your bed time as well as take a hot shower or a relaxing CBD oil massage.
+CBD oils are great for physical strength and they are well-known for providing a calm mind; therefore, there can help you can sleep peacefully.

 As a full- time student, working a full-time job and balancing home life this has been extremely eye opening for me.
 I have many anxious nights thinking about a paper that is due soon, a work conflict, or just a way I could have made the day better.
 Trying to balance life is hard and getting a good night’s sleep can at times be even harder.
 Following these steps have helped me